cbeust/klaxon/README.md

 Klaxon has different API's depending on your needs:

-- [An object binding API](#objectBindingApi) that lets you bind JSON documents directly to your objects, and vice versa.
+- [An object binding API](#objectBindingApi) to bind JSON documents directly to your objects, and vice versa.
-- [A streaming API](#streamingApi) so you can act on the JSON document as it's being read.
+- [A streaming API](#streamingApi) to process your JSON documents as they're being read.
-- [A low level API](#lowLevelApi)that lets you manipulate JSON objects and use queries on them.
+- [A low level API](#lowLevelApi) to manipulate JSON objects and use queries on them.

 ## <a name="objectBindingApi">Object binding API</a>